supunlakmal/spreadsheet/README.md

 }
 ```

 When you edit cells, the URL updates automatically (debounced at 200ms).
 Formulas are stored separately from displayed values, so both the results and the original formulas are preserved.
 Column widths, row heights, and cell styles are saved too.
+Incoming URL state is sanitized and validated (DOMParser whitelist, formula regex, safe JSON parsing), and oversized hashes are rejected.
 Legacy uncompressed hashes are still supported.

 ## Usage